Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Analysis and Conditional Optimization of Randomized Projection Estimates

 where $C_1^f,C_2^f > 0$ are constants independent of $n$ and $N$.

 From the obtained estimates, it is clear how the mean square error depends on the projection expansion length $n$ and the sample size $N$.

 Further, we consider a problem of the optimal (consistent) choice of parameters for statistical algorithms to obtain projection estimates of the density and distribution function: the projection expansion length $n$ and the sample size $N$.
-For jointly obtaining these estimates, which is provided by Algorithms~\ref{algProjEstimate1} and~\ref{algProjEstimate2}, it is sufficient to consider the optimal choice of parameters for the density estimation only and use them for the distribution function estimation.
-This is because the degree of smoothness of $f$ is higher than the degree of smoothness of $g$, so the sequence $\bar{f}^{\langle n \rangle}$ converges to $f$ faster than the sequence $\bar{g}^{\langle n \rangle}$ converges to $g$.
+For jointly obtaining these estimates by Algorithms~\ref{algProjEstimate1} and~\ref{algProjEstimate2}, it is sufficient to consider the optimal choice of parameters for density estimation only and use them for distribution function estimation.
+This is because the degree of smoothness of $f$ is greater than the degree of smoothness of $g$, so the sequence $\bar{f}^{\langle n \rangle}$ converges to $f$ faster than the sequence $\bar{g}^{\langle n \rangle}$ converges to $g$.